JasonSpine/DropBatch/README.md

 # Drop Batch
 [Download Windows executable (PyInstaller)](https://github.com/JasonSpine/DropBatch/releases/download/v1.0/DropBatch.zip)

+Windows Defender doesn't like this executable, because of "Unknown publisher"...
+If that's the case, please click ``More info`` and ``Run anyway`` button.
+You may also run this app directly from Python script if you don't trust this executable...
+Anyway I ensure you it's not harmful...

 ![App Window](README_files/AppScreenshot.png)
 Drag and drop image files on app window.
 These files shall be processed.
 ## Features